duleab/Fake-Image-Detection/INSIGHT_REPORT.md

 | Recall | **80.04%** |

 > [!WARNING]
 > The baseline CNN's **recall of only 80.04%** means 1 in 5 fake images would be missed.
-For content moderation, this is unacceptableâ€”the primary goal is to catch as many fakes as possible, even at the cost of some false positives.
+For content moderation, this is unacceptable—the primary goal is to catch as many fakes as possible, even at the cost of some false positives.

 ### 6.4 Score Distribution & Threshold Analysis

 ![Score distribution showing probability distributions for real and fake images](images/task2_cell12_img1.png)

-**Figure 10 â€” Baseline CNN Score Distribution.** This figure reveals a critical **calibration problem**:
+**Figure 10 — Baseline CNN Score Distribution.** This figure reveals a critical **calibration problem**:

-- The probability distributions for real (green) and fake (red) images overlap significantly in the 0â€“0.3 range, and the model's probability outputs are heavily skewed toward 0 (most samples receive very low probabilities).
+- The probability distributions for real (green) and fake (red) images overlap significantly in the 0–0.3 range, and the model's probability outputs are heavily skewed toward 0 (most samples receive very low probabilities).
-- The **optimal F1-maximizing threshold is 0.0297**â€”dramatically below the expected 0.5.
+- The **optimal F1-maximizing threshold is 0.0297**—dramatically below the expected 0.5.
 This means the model's raw probability outputs do not represent well-calibrated confidence scores; instead, they are heavily compressed toward zero.
 At this optimal threshold, the metrics improve substantially: Accuracy 95.72%, F1 0.9576, Recall 96.55%.
-- This poor calibration means the default 0.5 threshold is inappropriate, and any deployment would require careful threshold tuningâ€”a fragile approach that may not generalize.
+- This poor calibration means the default 0.5 threshold is inappropriate, and any deployment would require careful threshold tuning—a fragile approach that may not generalize.

 ### 6.5 Learned Filter Visualization

 ![32 learned convolutional filters from the baseline CNN's first layer](images/task2_cell14_img1.png)

-**Figure 11 â€” Baseline CNN First-Layer Filters.** This grid shows the 32 learned convolutional kernels from the first layer of the scratch-trained baseline CNN.
+**Figure 11 — Baseline CNN First-Layer Filters.** This grid shows the 32 learned convolutional kernels from the first layer of the scratch-trained baseline CNN.
 The filters appear as irregular **color blobs and low-frequency patterns** rather than the structured Gabor-like edge detectors typically seen in well-trained vision models.
 This confirms that the scratch-trained model has learned high-level color/texture features specific to this dataset but has **not developed the structured, orientation-selective filters** that ImageNet-pretrained models possess.
 This lack of sophisticated low-level feature extractors is a key reason the baseline's recall is limited.

 ![Activation maps showing how the baseline CNN processes sample images](images/task2_cell15_img1.png)

-**Figure 12 â€” Baseline CNN Activation Maps.** This figure visualizes the intermediate feature maps produced by the baseline CNN when processing sample images, showing how information flows through the network's four convolutional blocks.
+**Figure 12 — Baseline CNN Activation Maps.** This figure visualizes the intermediate feature maps produced by the baseline CNN when processing sample images, showing how information flows through the network's four convolutional blocks.
 The activation maps become progressively more abstract at deeper layers, capturing increasingly high-level features.
 However, compared to pretrained models, these activations lack the fine-grained texture sensitivity needed for reliable forensic detection.

 ---

 ## 7. Task 3: EfficientNet Transfer Learning

-Task 3 addresses the baseline's limitations by leveraging **EfficientNetB0** pretrained on ImageNetâ€”a model that has already learned rich, hierarchical visual features from millions of diverse images.
+Task 3 addresses the baseline's limitations by leveraging **EfficientNetB0** pretrained on ImageNet—a model that has already learned rich, hierarchical visual features from millions of diverse images.
 The key insight is that ImageNet-pretrained low-level filters (edge detectors, texture analyzers, frequency-sensitive kernels) are **directly useful for forensic detection**, even though ImageNet contains no fake images.

 ### 7.1 Two-Phase Training Strategy